Diving in Montenegro - Top Locations For Adriatic Sea Diving

 These underwater tunnels are 5 – 9 meters deep and from 15 – 30 meters long, divers are always accompanied by a diving instructor to ensure maximum safety.
 The tunnels are pretty wide and offer a comfortable diving experience.

-Located on the Lustica peninsula in the Bay of Kotor, off the coast of Tivat, Montenegro is Blue Cave (also known as Plava spilja ) one of the most fascinating natural swimming and diving spots in Montenegro.
+Located on the Luštica Peninsula in the Bay of Kotor, off the coast of Tivat, Montenegro is Blue Cave (known in Montenegrin as Plava špilja) one of the most fascinating natural swimming and diving spots in Montenegro.

 Lustica peninsula is a culturally and historically diverse area with up to twenty Christian churches.
 The population of the peninsula is relatively small; however, the villagers nurture their centuries old traditions and produce their own olive oil prosciutto, cheese, wine and rakija.